iampaarsaa/fanapcampus-devops/README.md

 This Ansible project automates the process of server hardening followed by setting up a private local Docker registry.
 The registry acts as a cache registry and facilitates obtaining Docker images for services like Nginx, MySQL, and WordPress.

 ## Requirements
+- python3-pip Installed on controller node(s)
 - Ansible installed on the controller node(s)
 - Install [community.docker.docker_compose_v2 module](https://docs.ansible.com/ansible/latest/collections/community/docker/docker_compose_v2_module.html#ansible-collections-community-docker-docker-compose-v2-module)

 ## Usage

-1. Ensure Ansible is installed on your controller node(s).
+1. Ensure Ansible and Python3-pip are installed on your controller node(s).
 2. Clone this repository on the controller node(s).
 3. Put the Vault's password in [.secrets](.secrets) file
 4. Set managed node(s) host and other configurations in the [hosts.yaml](inventory/hosts.yaml).